Grab your favorite toy car, truck, plane or train to paint with cars. Watch the vehicle make fun paint tracks on paper.

 If you haven’t tried this yet, it’s the perfect project for young toddlers who may be especially interested in trains, trucks, cars, and the like!

-The setup is easy and did I mention, it’s fun–even for adults like me!
+The setup is easy and did we mention, it’s fun – even for adults!

 I got a little carried away and created wood ramps, cardboard parking garages and tunnels with items from our recycling bin.

-If you decide to work indoors, you may wish to tape kraft or white butcher paper to a kid-sized table as Jean did with her toddler art group.
-Brayers or foam painting rollers are also fun instruments for painting on paper!
+If you decide to work indoors, you may wish to tape kraft or white butcher paper to a kid-sized table or roll a big piece of a paper out on the floor.

-I squirted paint all over the trays and continued to refresh them as needed.
+Squirt paint all over the trays and continue to refresh them as needed.

 Now comes the fun part, when it’s time to set the kids loose!
 Painting with wheels is an easy art activity to try with your own child, with a few friends, or at an art group.